space-ros/docs/source/Introduction/How-SpaceROS-Differs.rst

 TODO:

+Provide a high-level overview of the various features of Space ROS and describe how Space ROS is different from ROS 2.

+Some example topics:

 * Space ROS website (and domain names)
 * Space ROS documentation site (this site)
 * Space ROS github organization